Collective modes and terahertz near-field response of superconductors: The effective Ginzburg-Landau action

 For $g_d \in (0,\, 2g)$, at zero momentum, it has a pole below $2\Delta$ which gives the mode frequency

-in the weak and strong BSM fluctuation limits.
-As $g_d$ changes from $0$ to $2g$, $\omega_{BS}$ goes from $2\Delta$ to $0$.
-For $g_d > 2g$, the ground state is no longer a $s$-wave one \cite{Maiti2015}.
+in the weak and strong BaSh fluctuation limits.
+As $g_d$ changes from $0$ to $2g$, $\omega_{\text{BaSh}}$ goes from $2\Delta$ to $0$.
+For $g_d > 2g$, the ground state is no longer an $s$-wave one \cite{Maiti2015}.
 At finite momentum, the mode frequency shifts up as $q^2$ as shown in Appendix~\ref{appendix:BS}.